Don’t blow your holiday budget on your mobile bill

 Check your destination

-Even if you have roaming included or there’s the option for a daily price cap – check that the country you’re going to is part of that deal.
+Even if you have roaming included or there’s the option to set a daily price cap – check that the country you’re going to is part of that deal.
 If it’s excluded then you’ll need to look at some of these other tips.

 Switch to a different mobile network

-As well as O2 and Virgin Media, a number of smaller networks are keeping EU roaming – for now at least.
-And these could well be cheaper than the major networks too.
+As well as O2 and Virgin Media, many smaller networks are keeping EU roaming – for now at least.
+These could well be cheaper than the major networks back home, too.

-If you don’t fancy doing this permanently, you could look at Three’s PAYG SIM.
+If you don’t fancy doing this permanently, you could look at Three’s PAYG SIM or sign up for just one month of one of the smaller networks.

-An e-Sim is a handy way to get service while you’re abroad.
-It’s essentially a digital sim card that you can load onto your phone to use local network providers for making calls, texts and using data.
+An eSIM is a handy way to get service while you’re abroad.
+It’s essentially a digital SIM card that you can load onto your phone to use local network providers.
+You can get ones that are just data, or you can get one with a local phone number to also make calls and send texts.

 Cap your charges